 Step 9: Disney Dining Plan

 The dining plan works for some, but not for others.
-We love it because it lets us prepay and allows us to eat better than if we paid as we went.
-Also, the restaurants are a big part of the Disney experience.
+We love it because it lets us prepay for food and allows us to eat better than if we paid as we went.
+Also, the restaurants are a big part of the Disney experience for us.
 However, if your family doesn’t eat much or would rather snack all day instead of sit down in a restaurant, then the plan will be a waste of money for you.

 The Details of the Plan